RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/installation/reactnative.md

 Recent versions of React Native will automatically link the SDK, so all that's needed is to install the library.
 [block:file]
-shell->code_blocks/🚀 Getting Started/installation/reactnative_1.shell
+{"language":"shell","name":"npm","file":"code_blocks/🚀 Getting Started/installation/reactnative_1.shell"}
 [/block]
+[block:file]
+{"language":"shell","name":"yarn","file":"code_blocks/🚀 Getting Started/installation/reactnative_2.shell"}
+[/block]

 ### Option 1.2: Manual linking
 [block:file]
-shell->code_blocks/🚀 Getting Started/installation/reactnative_1.shell
+{"language":"shell","name":"npm","file":"code_blocks/🚀 Getting Started/installation/reactnative_1.shell"}
 [/block]
+[block:file]
+{"language":"shell","name":"yarn","file":"code_blocks/🚀 Getting Started/installation/reactnative_2.shell"}
+[/block]

 After that, you should link the library to the native projects by doing:
 [block:file]
-shell->code_blocks/🚀 Getting Started/installation/reactnative_3.shell
+{"language":"shell","name":"","file":"code_blocks/🚀 Getting Started/installation/reactnative_5.shell"}
 [/block]

 ## Option 2: Using Expo

 RevenueCat with Expo, you will have to create Development Builds, which can be done either by using EAS, or by making builds that are compatible with Xcode and Android Studio.